codedx/codedx-kubernetes/codedx/README.md

 Using this chart requires [Helm](https://docs.helm.sh/), a Kubernetes package manager.
 You can find instructions for installing and initializing Helm [here](https://docs.helm.sh/using_helm/).

-This chart contains a reference to stable/mariadb chart version 5.5.0, which deploys MariaDB 10.1.37.
+This chart contains a reference to stable/mariadb chart version 5.5.0, and deploys MariaDB 10.2.22.
+(Note that "chart version" does not correspond to "app version".)

 After installation, you'll be given commands to retrieve the Code Dx admin credentials that were generated.
 Use `kubectl get pods --watch` to check the status of the Code Dx installation. **Change the Code Dx admin password once installation is complete.** The secret used to get the admin credentials are only used for the first installation of Code Dx, and can change automatically when using `helm upgrade`.
 After installation and changing the admin password, the secret can be ignored entirely.